-This is one of the oldest temples I’ve visited in Ubud, and also one of the weirdest.
-The doorway to the cave is really bizarre and unique, and it feels like you’re walking into the belly of some underground rock monster.
+This is one of the oldest temples you can visit in Ubud Bali, and also one of the weirdest.
+Goa Gajah dates back to the 9th century.
+The doorway to the cave is really bizarre and unique, and it feels like you’re walking into the belly of some underground rock monster!

 Read More: Goa Gajah Temple

 This is a big temple from the 10th century between Ubud and Gianyar, just 800 meters from the Goa Gajah temple or a 10 minute drive from central Ubud.
 This temple is unusually quiet and only a few tourists seem to know about it, but it’s popular for Hindu ceremonies.

 This is one of the easiest waterfalls to visit in Ubud.
 Layana is just a 10 minute drive from the Ubud town center.